Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Singletary has racked up a team-high 672 rushing yards (44.8 per game) and scored four touchdowns.
+- Singletary has had 146 attempts for a team-leading 672 rushing yards (44.8 per game) and scored four touchdowns.

+- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while opting for the ground attack 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Falcons.